crabbits/universal-react-stack/README.md

 - Change the name, description, author, repository details, homepage etc in *package.json*
 - Point to your repo and you're ready to go!!

+## Running

+To run the app locally, use `npm run start:dev` in the console.
+Then navigate to `localhost:8080` in your browser.

 ## Testing

 Testing framework has already been setup using Mocha, Enzyme and Chai.
 To run tests just run `npm test`.